AchimPieters/Apple-Homebridge-Door-Lock/README.md

 Apple Homebridge – Door Lock

-For maore information go to: https://www.studiopieters.nl/apple-homebridge-door-lock/
+For more information go to: https://www.studiopieters.nl/apple-homebridge-door-lock/